Searching for some day trading books that will help you boost your trading performance and knowledge?

-The majority of the best day trading books to make our list weren’t even written by real traders.
-The fact is that most traders are pretty secretive about their trading strategies.
+The majority of the best day trading books to make my list weren’t written by actual traders.
+The fact is that most traders don’t write books and share their trading strategies.
 The majority of the books you will find written by traders focus more on psychology than their actual trading strategy.

 You may ask, “Why would I read any of these books then?”.

-It’s quite simple really…becoming a successful trader is 80% psychology and 20% tactics and strategy.
+It’s quite simple really…becoming a successful trader is 80% psychological and 20% mechanics (system).
 Once you understand this you will be light years ahead of the competition.

-I wanted to come up with a list that had something for everyone no matter your level of trading experience.
-Some of the books focus purely on the mindset of professional traders where as other cover the lifestyle of some of the trading cowboys.
+Our list has something for everyone no matter your level of trading experience you have.
+Some of the books focus purely on the mindset of professional traders whereas others cover the lifestyle of some of the trading cowboys.

 Best Day Trading Books